TesrabNetwork/tesrab.network/whitepaper/README.md

 “In the future the size distribution of multinationals will approach that of local business.
 The phase change between these states may be quite rapid as telecom and transport costs pass through a "melting point", creating a wide variety of new multinational small businesses, and industries to support those businesses.”
 Nick Szabo, Secure Property Titles with Owner Authority, 1998[15].

-This also could decrease fraud, Economist Dr. Robert Shapiro noted significant evidence of Wall St. fraud which can be tied to custody issues (Patrick Byrne, PhD [16]).

 Only an open protocol will work in a global economy where there are multiple jurisdictions, each with complex and conflicting regulations.

 ## 6. Rewards